fantaclaus/tswlib/README.md

 This library can be used to create client-side web applications.
 All rendering of HTML is done entirely in the Typescript code.
-The library has no dependecies.
+The library has no dependencies.

 Example
 ========